Which type of room heater is good for health

 When compared to outside air, nitrogen dioxide (NO2) and carbon monoxide (CO) levels in the residence rise when gas-fired heaters (LPG heaters) are in use.

-Our respiratory system can have problems with even little amounts of NO2 like carbon monoxide for a short time.
+Our respiratory system can have problems with even small amounts of NO2 like carbon monoxide for a short time.

 Children who live in homes with LPG heaters are at a higher risk of developing asthma, as well as lung damage, coughing, sneezing, and wheezing.
-The elder people and small children are particularly sensitive to the carbon monoxide emitted by these heaters.
+Elderly people and small children are particularly sensitive to the carbon monoxide emitted by these heaters.

 b) Room Heaters Result in Dry Air